quoideneuf/aspace_oclc/README.md

   https://github.com/archivesspace/archivesspace/blob/master/plugins/README.md

-Initialize the plugin (you must do this to install required client-side libraries):

-    $ ./scripts/initialize_plugin.sh oclc

 You will need keys for two OCLC web services (Search API and Metadata API).
 You can use the same key for both, or different keys.
 You will also need a secret for the Metadata API.
 Contact OCLC for more information: